-According to this Security Target Lite, there are the following standard high level security goals:
+According to this Security Target, there are the following standard high level security goals:

-- SG1 Maintain the integrity of User Data and of the Smartcard Embedded Software (when being executed/processed and when being stored in the TOE's memories). - SG2 maintain the confidentiality of User Data and of the Smartcard Embedded Software (when being processed and when being stored in the TOE's memories). - 92 Though the Smartcard Embedded Software stored in ROM, will in many cases not contain secret data or algorithms, it must be protected from being disclosed, since for instance knowledge of specific implementation details may assist an attacker.
-In many cases critical User Data will be stored in the EEPROM. - 93 These standard high-level security goals are refined below by defining security objectives as required by the Common Criteria (Figure 4-1).
+- SG1 Maintain the integrity of User Data and of the Smartcard Embedded Software (when being executed/processed and when being stored in the TOE's memories). - SG2 maintain the confidentiality of User Data and of the Smartcard Embedded Software (when being processed and when being stored in the TOE's memories).

+Though the Smartcard Embedded Software stored in ROM, will in many cases not contain secret data or algorithms, it must be protected from being disclosed, since for instance knowledge of specific implementation details may assist an attacker.
+In many cases critical User Data will be stored in the EEPROM.

+These standard high-level security goals are refined below by defining security objectives as required by the Common Criteria (Figure 4-1).
 Note that the integrity of the TOE is a means to reach these objectives.

-94 According to the security OBJECTIVES IN this security Target Lite there are the following high level security goals related to specific functionality:
+According to the security this security target there are the following high level security goals related to specific functionality:

-- SG3 Provide Random Numbers. - SG4 Provide additional security functionality. - 95 The additional high level security considerations are refined below by defining security objectives as required by the Common Criteria.
+SG3 Provide Random Numbers.

+SG4 Provide additional security functionality.

+The additional high level security considerations are refined below by defining security objectives as required by the Common Criteria.